legacysurvey/legacysurvey/pages/dr3/catalogs.rst

 tractor/<AAA>/tractor-<brick>.fits
 ----------------------------------

 FITS binary table containing Tractor photometry.
-Note there is a `known issue`_ regarding the fact that some bricks contain pixels but zero sources, hence have empty (zero-row) catalog files.
+Before using these catalogs, note that there are `known issues`_ regarding their content and derivation.

-.. _`known issue`: ../issues
+.. _`known issues`: ../issues

 =========================== ============ ===================== ===============================================
 Name                        Type         Units                 Description